 - Overweight and obese dogs are more prone to joint injuries that can lead to or worsen OA.
 The sudden starts and stops of chasing a ball may be a poor choice for them.

 - Likewise, overweight and obese dogs have a hard time cooling off, so their activity plan should be modified from that for a young, normal-weight dog.

 - Finally, you want to be sure that your dog’s heart and lungs are healthy and ready for increased activity.

 Some dogs were born to retrieve.
 For them, a game of fetch could go on forever, and they would be happy.
 Other dogs are not the least bit interested in bringing back the toys we insist on repeatedly throwing away.

 Some dogs love to swim, but not all dogs are comfortable in the water.
 Never presume your dog likes water or knows how to swim.
 You don’t want to create water phobia, so introduce swimming gradually.
-If your dog doesn’t take to water, don’t worry.
+If your dog does not take to water, do not worry.
 There are plenty of other excellent fitness activities.